 - Aspartame: Touted frequently online as originally being developed as an ant poison and an effective way to control carpenter ants.
 Snopes found this to be false, see: this page for details.

-Did you know: Ants carry solid food particles back to the nest to feed the colony’s larvae, the larvae then processes the food and turns it into a liquid to feed the adults.
-Adults can ingest very tiny, minuscule particles of food (larger pieces are filtered out), but their diet is from the liquid that the larvae provides.
+Did you know: Foragers carry solid food particles back to the nest to feed the larvae, the larvae then processes it and turns it into a liquid to feed the adults.
+Adults can ingest only very tiny, minuscule particles (larger pieces are filtered out), but their diet is from the liquid that the larvae provides.

 Keep In Mind They Have A Lot To Offer